-The Senf brothers (Louis and Richard) printed a journal, the 'Illustrierten Briefmarken Journal', in Leipzig, Germany.
-They added 'Kunst-Beigaben' or 'art supplements' to each issue of his journal.
+The Senf brothers (Emil Louis Richard and Wilhelm August Louis) printed a journal, the 'Illustrierten Briefmarken Journal', in Leipzig, Germany.
+They added 'Kunst-Beigaben' or 'art supplements' to each issue of their journal from 1884 onwards.
 These forgeries always had the overprint 'Facsimile' or 'FACSIMILE' or 'FALSCH' included in the design.
 These forgeries also seem to have been sold directly to collectors.

 Example of a forgery of British Bechuanaland:

 Often genuine stamps were also given ('Gratis-Beigabe') with this journal.

 A total of 90 stamps (or sometimes sheets) and 4 postal stationary were given with the journal (source: 'Philatelic Forgers Their Lives and Works' by Varro E. Tyler).
 Other examples of his 'supplements' that I know of: